IntelePeer

 Venture Round in 2008

-LifeMasters Supported SelfCare is a prominent disease management company that focuses on creating collaborative health partnerships between individuals, their healthcare providers, and payors.
-The company offers interactive disease management services designed to support individuals dealing with various chronic conditions, including diabetes, congestive heart failure, coronary artery disease, chronic obstructive pulmonary disease, hypertension, asthma, cancer, metabolic syndrome, and musculoskeletal pain.
-By providing decision support for healthcare providers, LifeMasters aims to enhance patient care while simultaneously reducing costs for payors.
-The company's programs and services are tailored to foster effective management of chronic diseases, ultimately promoting better health outcomes for individuals.
+LifeMasters Supported SelfCare is a prominent disease management company that specializes in creating health partnerships among individuals, their physicians, and payors.
+The company offers interactive disease management services, focusing on relief programs for various chronic conditions, including diabetes, congestive heart failure, coronary artery disease, chronic obstructive pulmonary disease, hypertension, asthma, cancer, metabolic syndrome, and musculoskeletal pain.
+LifeMasters aims to support individuals in managing their health while providing decision support for healthcare providers and reducing costs for payors.
+Through its comprehensive programs, the company fosters improved health outcomes and promotes effective self-care practices.

 Tesla, Inc., established in 2003, is a leading innovator in the electric vehicle (EV) industry, headquartered in Palo Alto, California.
 The company designs, manufactures, and sells a range of electric vehicles, including luxury and midsize sedans, crossover SUVs, a light truck, and a semi-truck.
 Tesla's mission is to accelerate the world's transition to sustainable energy, offering an expanding lineup of increasingly affordable electric cars.
 The company operates through two segments: Automotive, which focuses on EV production, powertrain components, and services, and Energy Generation and Storage, which provides rechargeable battery systems, solar energy generation, and energy storage products for residential, commercial, and utility-scale applications.
 Tesla markets its products through company-owned stores, galleries, and its official website, and supports them with a network of service centers and mobile technicians.
 Additionally, Tesla operates a fast-charging network for EV owners.